bellecie/MIS515_Belleci/README.md

 These project were done for MIS 515 - Object Oriented Programming.
 The class features python for data analysis techniques, including regression and machine learning models.
+Project #2 utilizes a dataset for housing prices in California in 2021.
+Project #3 utilizes a dataset about credit, where I used a random forest model to accurately classify one's credit based on attributes about the person.